Goga64/ULK/README.md

 ## Issues:
    Current Issues:
    - Hole attachment point interferes with USB-C charging cables.
-(These also truned out to be not needed so they will be removed)
+(These also truned out to be not needed so they will be removed) FIXED in V1.0.3 please check which gerger file you are uising
    - Battery connection should be changed form a through hole to SMD, so there are no chances of shorting a battery when putting keyboard on

 ## Things to do: